back to the MAIN INDEX

 And right there in front of the sceptic people,

-He told them : - Now I'll prove it to you.
+He told them: - Now I'll prove it to you.

-He took that egg, and all at once
+He took that egg, and right away

-Crunch! he made it stand straight [2] .
+Crunch! he made it stand straight.
+2

 Ah, seeing that egg stand straight,